nathancfox/single-cell-database/docs/scdb_spec_working.md

 large amount of error-handling code, but it is not comprehensive and definitely needs to be revisited.
 There is very little validation code, i.e. code that validates adherence to the schema described above.

+### Choosing How to Split Datasets <a name="choosing_how_to_split_datasets></a>

+There is not a formal system for choosing what defines a single entry.
+In some cases, it is obvious (e.g. a small paper reporting a single expression matrix).
+In others, it is obvious that a publication should be split up (e.g. a large paper reporting multi-species data).
+It is not obvious for some cases in between, or even how to split up large, obvious cases.
+The main restriction that the loom file format imposes is that:

+> All cells in a loom file must use the same genes.

+This immediately rules out "one entry per publication".
+Unfortunately, this also invalidates subtler cases.
+For example, there are single publications that report two datasets from the same tissue in the same species.
+However, the mice used were two different reporter lines.
+Thus, one dataset had tdTomato added to the expression matrix and the other did not.
+This is enough to make them non-mergeable.

+Because of this tight restriction, entries generally aim for more granular over less granular.
+There are commonly multiple entries per publication, and they often follow the splits in GEO (if the data is sourced there).

 ## Future Directions <a name="future_directions"></a>